jp1971/wpi/README.md

 Description
 -----------

 wpi is a bash script that automates installing WordPress from the command line.
 If you install WordPress on a regular basis, I suggest installing it in your user path somewhere such as `/usr/local/bin/`.
+Note: This script relies on wget.
+If you're using OS X, install [Homebrew](http://brew.sh/) then install wget.

 Usage
 -----